Kroger Marketplace Embry Hills moving forward

 Jenkins responded, saying "The existing store will close after the new store opens."

 As you can see in the image above, the site plan indicates that the former Motel 6, former S&S and multiple other spaces are "available."
-This of course is not the case as the Kroger will consumer both of those spaces, and more.
+This of course is not the case as the Kroger will consume both of those spaces, and more.
 Interestingly, while the siteplan seems outdated, verbiage on the Kimco website for Embry Hills states the following:

 "Embry Village is under redevelopment to expand Kroger to 120,000 square feet for a new Marketplace concept store.
 The complete site renovation will include 9,900 square feet of new shops next to Planet Fitness in 2017."